sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Claims Response
-Response to a UserInfo request MUST match the scope and claims requested to avoid having a OpenID Provider over-expose a user's identity information.
+Response to a UserInfo request MUST match the scope and claims requested to avoid having a OpenID Provider over-expose an End-User's identity information.
 Providers MUST NOT provide any personal identifiable information without applicable consent.